 The How, What and Who of a Wedding Budget Plan

 After you and your fiance have announced your engagement and start showing your friends your beautiful ring, the questions will follow thick and fast.
 Friends and family will start asking you when you plan to get married, where it will be held, who are the bridesmaids and groomsmen, and whether you’ve chosen a dress.
-So, at some stage, you will have to start planning for the big day, which is based around a budget.
-You and your fiance will decide how much you wish to spend, how much you can afford and where the money is coming from.
-Will your families help?

 Have a ‘Wedding Meeting’